antara201/MCQ-Test/README.md

 # About The Project
   <p align = "center">
     <p>
-    This is a test comprising of 5 MCQs.Each question has one or more than one correct answer.Marking scheme is +3 for correct answer and -1 for incorrect answer.Candidate's score is displayed on the screen immediately after the exam along with information about questions answered correctly and incorrectly.
+    This is a MCQ test comprising of 5 questions on Python Language.
     </br>
     <b>Note: </b> This repository is for the purpose of Python Mini Project (SY - B.Tech Electronics, VJTI, Mumbai)
     </p>